rasviitanen/rust-problems/README.md

 }
 ```

-But with `Rust Problems` we can squeezy out some extra information:
+But with `Rust Problems` we can squeeze in some extra information:

 ```json
 {